rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

     :align: center
     :alt: dynobjs_plot.png

-Lastly: The Absence of a Time is a Feature
+Quirks
 -------------------------------------------
+**Absence of Time**

     Time is almost completly redundant with the frames data for most things.
     Just start thinking in frames.
 It will soon become second nature.

-If you do need time there is the 'SCC_Graphics_Wall_Clock_Time' data.
+    If you do need millisecond precision timing there is the 'SCC_Graphics_Wall_Clock_Time' element.
 It an int32 Element with millisecond units.
 It doesn't start at 0.